-- Publishing to Viewshape (see Publishing to the Web)
+- Publishing to the Web

-- Multicapturing (Multicapturing)
+- Multicapturing

-- Measurement tools (Measurement Tools)
+- Measurement Tools

-9.1 Publishing to the Web
+10.1 Publishing to the Web

 Having models on a web may simplify the process of collaboration among users.
 Artec Studio allows you to publish your 3D models on the Web through viewshape.com.
 Viewshape is a service that uses WebGL to render 3D models in a web browser.
 You can see published models at viewshape.com or embedded at other websites, blogs or social networks.
 Models can be shared privately so that only those who know the unique URL can see, comment on and use them.